 Unless you want to try Shareaholic as a new revenue stream, you’ll have to go through the plugin’s settings and root out all the ad options.

 If you’re willing to wield your trusty digital machete and cut through the bloat, Shareaholic is still a great option because of how powerful its customization options are.

-If you want the most feature-packed plugin for the best price, pick Social Warfare for its affordable price and add-ons like Pinterest boosting dedicated images, click-to-tweet, and custom messages.
+If you want the most feature-packed plugin for the best price, pick Social Snap for its affordable price and add-ons like Pinterest boosting dedicated images, click-to-tweet, and custom messages.